4commerce-technologies-AG/midi-smtp-server/mkdocs/context_values.md

 This array stores the given connection information from PROXY command.
 See also the ["Feature Proxy support"](feature_proxy.md) for more details.

-Each entry will get this data:
+Each entry will save this data:

 1. [:source_ip]
 1. [:source_host]